m-chaves/GMM_EM_algorithm/README.md

 To see the complete work download the [EM_algorithm.html file](https://github.com/m-chaves/GMM_EM_algorithm/blob/main/EM_algorithm.html), to see the code check the [EM_algorithm.Rmd file](https://github.com/m-chaves/GMM_EM_algorithm/blob/main/EM_algorithm.Rmd).

-Let us show you a glace of the sections and figures:
+Let us show you a glance of the sections and figures:

 ## Useful functions